harness/developer-hub/docs/service-reliability-management/continuous-error-tracking/cet-notifications.md

    4. Select **Next** to go to the Notification Method page.

-   5. Select a **Notification Method** such as Slack or Email and complete the following settings:
+   5. Select a **Notification Method**, such as Slack or Email, and complete the following settings:

         | Notification Method | Settings |
         | ------------------- | -------- |